Scientific Timeline

 AA2 is the start of science verification.
 The performance of SKA at AA2 is at least as good as existing facilities in many aspects, and usually better (primarily in sensitivity).
 Observations with AA2 will be used to ensure the system meets the needs of science users (verification of science requirements, testing of observing modes).
 The observatory will undertake some observations of known objects, and make the data available to the community (similar to the model for ALMA science verification)

-The planning for scientific observations involving the science community consists of four science milestones, with dates linked to the AAs.
+The planning for scientific observations involving the science community consists of four science milestones:

-1. Science Verification will start once a sufficiently capable array of dishes or stations has been deployed and tested, with “Call for Suggestions” from the community.
-First data will be released to the community in 2027 following (and using) AA2.
+1. Science Verification (SV) is to demonstrate the science performance of SKA to the astronomical community, and will start once a sufficiently capable array of dishes or stations has been deployed and tested, with “Call for Suggestions” from the community (similar to the ALMA SV model).
+Targets that have been observed in a similar manner with existing arrays for comparison are preferred.
+The first scientifically interesting data will be publicly released to the community as part of SV.

-2. As a transition between Science verification and normal PI observing, it’s foreseen that there could be at least one Cycle of “shared risk” PI science, which means that, should a scheduled observation be unsuccessful, there would be no guarantee that the proposal would be rescheduled.
+2. As a transition between Science Verification and normal PI observing, it’s foreseen that there will be at least one Cycle of “shared risk” PI science, which means that, should a scheduled observation be unsuccessful, there would be no guarantee that the proposal would be rescheduled.
 This is anticipated to happen just after testing of the AA* components and the readiness review is complete.

 3. Once the specific observation modes being offered in each time allocation cycle are fully commissioned, PI science will commence.
 This is anticipated to happen some months after testing of the AA* components is complete.